 For example, here's how you would cite this page on today's date:

-I hope you find the historical recipe information on this website helpful and wish you all the best with your student history project.
+I hope you find the historical recipe information on this website helpful.
+I wish you all the best with your student history project.